ITSAS-FISS/Arducar/README.md

 License
 -------
-This code is un public domain.
+This code is in public domain.
 A link to the this project would be appreciated in case you publish something based on the code or schematics herein available.